 No significant spills have been brought to the Group’s attention in the context of either the environmental or health and safety reporting processes.
 Similarly, the Group has not been subject to any material fines or non-monetary sanctions for non-compliance with environmental laws and regulations.

-Following the preliminary findings from a Screening Life Cycle Analysis of certain watch and jewellery products carried out during the year, Richemont has a better understanding of our overall carbon footprint, i.e. the emissions generated by the so-called upstream and downstream activities of our business partners, including the mining of new raw materials.
+Following the preliminary findings from a Screening Life Cycle Analysis of certain watch and jewellery products carried out during the previous year, Richemont has a better understanding of our overall carbon footprint, i.e. the emissions generated by the so-called upstream and downstream activities of our business partners, including the mining of raw materials.
+The screening analysis findings will be used in other projects linked to product development and environmental efforts beyond our own operations.

-The Group’s five-year targets to reduce the carbon intensity (kilo/FTE) of buildings and business travel have been communicated to all Maisons and shared service platforms.
-Each reporting unit will elaborate its own plan to contribute to the achievement of those targets.
+The Group’s five-year targets to reduce the carbon intensity (kilo/FTE) of buildings and business travel were first communicated to all Maisons and shared service platforms on 29 April 2013.
+Each reporting unit is elaborating its own plan to contribute to the achievement of those targets.
 In the meantime, carbon emissions will continue to be offset through the purchase of certified carbon credits.

 Improving energy efficiency forms a key part of our strategy to reduce carbon emissions.
 We will continue to evaluate the use of ‘green electricity’ contracts where they are available.

-The Group is also reviewing the potential to measure and subsequently offset carbon emissions generated by the freight and other logistics services carried out by third parties (Scope 3).
+The Group is also reviewing the potential to offset and re-invoice the carbon emissions generated by the Maisons’ freight logistics carried out by third parties, which were measured for the first time in the current year.